MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Account aliases

-An account alias is a “short name” assigned to an account.
+An account alias is a "short name" assigned to an account.
 You can enter an account alias instead of the entire account in any Microsoft Dynamics GP window where you enter accounts.
-For example, if you’ve set up the Cash Operating account for your main branch as account 1200-0000-2100-0000-0000, you could assign an alias such as \$-CO.
+For example, if you've set up the Cash Operating account for your main branch as account 1200-0000-2100-0000-0000, you could assign an alias such as \$-CO.